-The Group Risk Strategy, together with the business strategy, regulates the strategic risk management guidelines for the development of Commerzbank's investment portfolio.
-With acceptance from its business model arising inherent existential threats the Group Risk Strategy takes into account exogenous factors, such as risks from the macroeconomic environment, as well as new regulatory requirements and endogenous factors, in particular the results of the annual risk inventory.
-In the risk inventory process, all economically significant quantifiable and unquantifiable risks arising from our business activities are determined in terms of their materiality for risk management.
-Based on the results of the risk inventory 2020 we classified default risk (credit risk including counterparty credit risk, securitisations and reserve risk), market risk, operational risk, compliance risk, cyber risk, physical asset risk, business risk, reputational risk, liquidity risk and model risk as material types of risk for the Commerzbank Group.
+The overall risk strategy, in line with the business strategy, governs the strategic risk focus of the Commerzbank Group.
+With acceptance of the inherent existential threats arising from its business model the Group Risk Strategy takes into account exogenous factors, such as risks from the macroeconomic environment, as well as new regulatory requirements, and endogenous factors.
+The starting point for the risk strategic focus are the results of the annual risk inventory.
+In the risk inventory process, all economically significant quantifiable and unquantifiable risks arising from our business activities are determined in terms of their materiality for the risk management.
+Based on the results of the risk inventory 2020 we classified default risk (with the main sub-risk types credit risk, issuer risk, counterparty risk, reserve risk, legal verity risk as well as country and transfer risk), market risk, operational risk, compliance risk, cyber risk, physical asset risk, business risk, reputational risk, liquidity risk and model risk as material types of risk for the Commerzbank Group.

-The scope and management of credit risk, counterparty credit risk, securitisations, market risk, liquidity risk and operational risk are presented in the relevant chapters of this report.
+The scope and management of the risk types credit risk, counterparty credit risk, securitisations, market risk, liquidity risk and operational risk are presented in the respective chapters of this report.
 The chapter "Other risks" provides information on other types of risk classified as material.

-Our portfolio is clearly dominated by default risks, which account for 71% of economically required capital.
-Of the on-balance sheet exposures, more than 50% are attributable to our home market in Germany and more than one third to other European countries.
-The Group's exposure at default increased from €466bn to €470bn in 2021.
-The risk density has fallen from 21 basis points to 18 basis points over the same period.
-Market risk in the trading book declined in 2021.
-The value at risk (VaR) declined from €12m to €7m over the course of 2021.
-Operational risks increased year on year.
-The total charge for OpRisk events increased from €345m to €1,136m compared with the previous year.
-Risk appetite, determined by Group Risk Strategy, refers to the maximum risk, in terms of both the amount and structure, which the Bank is willing and able to incur in pursuing its business objectives, without exposing itself to existential threats (beyond inherent risks).
-The guiding principle regarding risk appetite is to ensure that the Commerzbank Group has sufficient economic and regulatory capital and liquidity resources on a sustained basis.
+Our portfolio is clearly dominated by default risks, which account for 62% of economically required capital.
+Of the on-balance sheet risk positions, more than 50% are attributable to our home market in Germany and about one third to other European countries.
+The Group's exposure at default increased from €470bn to €517bn in 2022.
+The risk density declined from 18 basis points to 17 basis points over the same period.
+Market risks in the trading book increased in 2022.
+Value at Risk (VaR) increased from €7m to €13m.
+RWA from operational risk increased year on year.
+The total charge for OpRisk events fell from €1,136m in the previous year to €951m.
+The risk appetite, determined by Group Risk Strategy, refers to the maximum risk, in terms of both the amount and structure, which the Bank is willing and able to accept in pursuing its business objectives, without exposing itself to existential threats (beyond inherent risks).
+The guiding principle regarding risk appetite is to ensure that the Commerzbank Group has a sustainable and appropriate economic and regulatory capital and liquidity base.
 It is quantified in terms of risk limits for capital and liquidity management with defined escalation mechanisms, and by means of quantitative and qualitative early warning systems.
 Those risks assessed as being material are included in the Group Risk Strategy.
-The sub-risk strategies determine further details, e.g. limits and guidelines are broken down across segments and portfolios and they are specified and implemented via policies, regulations and operating instructions/ guidelines.
+The sub-risk strategies determine further details, e.g., limits and guidelines are broken down across segments and portfolios and they are specified and implemented via policies, regulations and operating instructions/ guidelines.
 They form an integral part of ongoing management and monitoring.
 In addition, from the perspective of risk concentrations regular portfolio-specific scenario analyses are carried out.
 The annual update of the risk-bearing capacity concept ensures, that the main types of risk are adequately taken into account in the risk-bearing capacity calculation.